Addepto in now part of KMS Technology – read full press release!

 Thanks to multi-document summarization, you can analyze different search engine results and understand shared themes.
 This way, you can leverage keyword targeting and optimize your web content to achieve top listings on popular search engines like Google, Yahoo, and Bing.

-Customer feedback and reviews
+Customer Feedback and Reviews

 One of the best applications of text summarization is in generating clear summaries of customer feedback or reviews regarding various products.
-With the help of NLP text summarization, businesses can easily identify the most common issues and topics customers are voicing through their feedback and reviews.
+With the help of text summarization, businesses can easily identify the most common issues and topics customers are voicing through their feedback and reviews.
 Businesses can then use this information to improve the quality of their products and services.
 In the long run, this helps improve customer satisfaction and build brand loyalty.

 Text summarization can also be used to generate valuable insights into customer needs and desires.
 Businesses can use these insights to develop new products that align with customers’ current and future needs.
 Such products will help businesses generate more revenue and increase their profitability.